emdupre/nha-ml-nimg/classification.md

 ## Extracting signal from fMRI volumes

 As you can see, this data is decidedly not tabular !
-What we'd like is to extract and transform relevant features from this data into a tabular format that we can more easily work with.
+What we'd like is to extract and transform meaningful features from this data, and store it in a format that we can easily work with.
+Importantly, we _could_ work with the full time series directly.
+But we often want to reduce the dimensionality of our data in a structured way.
+That is, we may only want to consider signal within certain learned or pre-defined regions of interest (ROIs), and when taking into account known sources of noise.
 To do this, we'll use nilearn's Masker objects.
 What are the masker objects ?
 First, let's think about what masking fMRI data is doing: